aoijs/documentation/functions/usdlavalinkexecute.md

 ## Options

-* Method - The method that you will use to interact with Lavalink connection
+* Method - The method which acts as a function
-* Data - Informations for method interaction
+* Data - Arguments for method interaction

+## Examples and Guides
+You can view the examples in [Lavalink page](../guides/advanced-guides/lavalink.md)

 ## Methods